openai/baselines/README.md

 *NOTE:* Mujoco environments require normalization to work properly, so we wrap them with VecNormalize wrapper.
 Currently, to ensure the models are saved with normalization (so that trained models can be restored and run without further training) the normalization coefficients are saved as tensorflow variables.
 This can decrease the performance somewhat, so if you require high-throughput steps with Mujoco and do not need saving/restoring the models, it may make sense to use numpy normalization instead.
 To do that, set 'use_tf=False` in [baselines/run.py](baselines/run.py#L116).

-### Logging and vizualizing learning curves and other training metrics
+### Logging and visualizing learning curves and other training metrics
 By default, all summary data, including progress, standard output, is saved to a unique directory in a temp folder, specified by a call to Python's [tempfile.gettempdir()](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).
 The directory can be changed with the `--log_path` command-line option.
 ```bash